douyangyd/CRTpowerdist/README.md

 <p>&nbsp;</p>
 # Author information
 This package is developed and maintained by Yongdong Ouyang, Liang Xu and Hubert Wong.
-The Shiny app is created by Yongdong Ouyang
+The Shinyapp is created by Yongdong Ouyang

 <p>&nbsp;</p>
 # Contact
 We are welcome any suggestions and comments.
-If you noticed any bugs or errors, please let us know by create a pull request or contact Yongdong Ouyang (douyang@cheos.ubc.ca)
+If you noticed any bugs or errors, please let us know by creating a pull request or contacting Yongdong Ouyang (douyang@cheos.ubc.ca)